 Since 1984, Paul has developed customized estate planning strategies for Connecticut residents of all ages and income levels.
 His dual licenses as attorney and certified public accountant provide him with a strong business background to address the complexities of your succession and retirement, taxation, and asset protection planning.

 Paul’s passion for helping his clients has carried over into his personal life.
-He is active in his church community and volunteers for non-profit organizations including the Lion’s Club and Hartford Healthcare’s Visiting Nurses Association, where he is a board member.
+He is active in his church community and volunteers for non-profit organizations.
+He is currently a Corporator of Connecticut Community Care, Inc.

 Distinguish yourself from the crowd, is one of Paul mantras.
 Along with his stylish bow ties and sometimes funky hats…Paul encourages out-of-the-box thinking in the office that will result in an enhanced experience for you – right down to the refreshments we serve you.
 He’s always looking for ways to make you feel comfortable when you come to see us.